samsonasik/ci4-react/README.md

 --------

 - SPA application with React Router DOM.
-- Using server side template from CodeIgniter 4, eval'd with DOMPurify.
+- Using server side template from CodeIgniter 4, eval'd with DOMPurify it first.
 - Webpack support for [production](#production)

 ## Setup